lightning-core/lightning/communications/mid/AmikoPay.md

 connection.
 Here, 'highest' is evaluated by interpreting the dice string as a big endian 32-bit unsigned integer.

+In the unlikely case that both dice values are the same, both peers must still keep one connection and drop the other.
+If they keep the same connection, all is OK; if they keep the opposite connection, both connections will be closed.
+In that case, they will try to re-connect with different dice values.

 Note that, since communication between payer and payee is always initiated by the payer, the dice value serves no purpose there.